withastro/roadmap/proposals/0027-content-schemas.md

 </ul>
 ```

+See [detailed usage](#detailed-usage) for a breakdown of each feature.

 # Motivation

-There are two major problems this RFC addresses.
+There are two major problems this RFC addresses:

 ## Frontmatter should be easy to use and debug